openssl/tools/release-tools/MKRELEASE.md

 # Documentation on the mkrelease.pl script

+**NOTE**: this script is unsuitable for OpenSSL 3.0 and on.
+Instead, use the `dev/release.sh` script found in the source.
+That script has a built in manual; `dev/release.sh --help` gives a quick usage summary, while `dev/release.sh --manual` displays a man-page.

 This file provides an overview of the mkrelease.pl script, and how to configure some of its parameters (by setting environment variables).
 It is normally run by following the process in README.md and should be